Get selected file extension in JavaScript

 Get File Extension Using Regex

-The regex finds patterns in string and returns a response based on pattern.
-In files, name and extensions are divided by . and extensions can not contain any special characters.
+The regex finds patterns in string and returns a response based on a pattern.
+In files, names and extensions are divided by . and extensions can not contain any special characters.
 So we will define our regex based on this logic.

 function getExtension() {